putgeminmouth/tell-request/PLANS.md

 ![](docs/pro.jpg)

 * Question: couldn't I just click it anyways without purchasing?
-* Asnwer: you wouldn't though, would you?
+* Answer: you wouldn't though, would you?